- The reason why we wrote a script to compile MacPorts

 COMPILE MACPORTS

 MacPorts is FOSS.
 The code is published and updated regularly on Github.
-We want to use this git repository to compile MacPorts from its source.
-For the following steps you need to have superuser privileges:
+We will use this Git repository to compile MacPorts from source.

 sudo su